clydeshaffer/fiend/README.md

 You can either use the [web emulator](https://clydeshaffer.com/builds/GameTankEmulator/wasm/?rom=fiend.gtr) or use the [desktop version](https://github.com/clydeshaffer/GameTankEmulator).

-Mechanically and graphically the game will perform true to hardware on the emulator, though currently the audio will have occasional glitches.

 Windows builds of the emulator are [generated nightly](https://clydeshaffer.com/builds/GameTankEmulator/latest.php), but OSX and Linux versions can be built from the GameTankEmulator repo.